noramgar/my-book-list/README.md

-# my-book-list
+# MyBookList
-book list app
+Simple application for maintaining a list of books.
+It uses localStorage to store the book data.